-Palacio Foz, or Foz Palace, is an 18th century structure with all of the Baroque ornate details you’d expect to see: grand staircases, Corinthian columns, many paintings, etc. Inside the palace is the Hall of Mirrors, which is open to the public for free concerts every Monday evening at 6:00 p.m., as of this writing.
+Palacio Foz, or Foz Palace, is an 18th century structure with all of the Baroque ornate details you’d expect to see: grand staircases, Corinthian columns, many paintings, etc. The Hall of Mirrors at Foz Palace is open to the public for free concerts every Monday evening at 6:00 p.m.
 Each week there is a different kind of performance.

-It was difficult to find much information about these free shows before we went during our Lisbon stay.
+It was difficult to find much information about these free shows during our month-long Lisbon stay.
 But I’m glad I kept searching because we had such a good time on our initial visit, we returned the following Monday evening.

 Final note on Foz Palace

 Visitors can tour Palacio Foz with advance arrangements and a fee.
 We did not take any official tours, so we only saw the Hall of Mirrors and the stairway and galley leading to the hall.

 There are a few areas in the front of the palace that have been converted for modern use, such as a Lisbon visitor center, which is separate from any tour or free concerts run by the palace.

 “Europe has its problems, and we hope to connect people with music.”

 And with that, ICstrings made beautiful music.
 The duo had a viola and a cello during their first song.
 For all other songs they formed a quartet with with two violinists from Lisbon.
 My heart and soul felt moved and lightened by their music.

 From their website: Playing on their 250 year old master instruments… The goal of ICstrings is to make everyone realize the joy and passion music can bring to their lives.

 At each stop, ICstrings plays with local musicians to demonstrate how music can bring people together.
 In the Hall of Mirrors at Foz Palace, they played a range of classical music, and also contemporary songs from musicians such as ABBA and John Lennon.